 The interaction design is a homage to the theremin.
 It works with no physical contact but simple gesture recognition via an infrared-based tracking sensor.

 Graphic User Interface

-Based on the analog archetype, the patterns are being formed through particles to imitate the granulate.
-Scaled down to a minimalistic setting, Cymatic Types can be experienced visually and auditory.
+Scaled-down to a minimalistic setting, Cymatic Types can be experienced visually and auditory.